DLR-RM/RAFCON/doc/tutorials.rst

 This dialog contains buttons like the 2ButtonDialog but also features a single columns of checkboxes with labels attached to them.
 These labels are defined via the 'checkbox\_texts' input dataport as a list of strings.
-The states of those checkboxes are emmitted as a bool list via the 'checkbox\_states' output data port.
-A checked chechbox returns 'True'
+The states of those checkboxes are emitted as a bool list via the 'checkbox\_states' output data port.
+A checked checkbox returns 'True'